davidchuyaya/rollbaccine/src/README.md

 ```

 > [!TIP]
 > To view the outputs of your module, execute `sudo dmesg | tail -10`.
+To see the outputs continuously, execute `sudo dmesg -wH`.
 To see all loaded kernel modules, run `sudo lsmod`.

 Now that the module is loaded, we have to create the device with `dmsetup`.